vikahl/python-template/README.md

 - __library__: Toggle library functions, adds a Github workflow for uploading to PyPi.
-- __cli__: Toggle cli functions, adds a basic cli (based on Typer) with entrypoint defined in setup.cfg.
+- __cli__: Toggle cli functions, adds a basic cli (based on Typer) with entrypoint defined in pyproject.toml.
 - __service__: Toggle service functions, adds a dockerfile and instructions on compiled requirements.

 ## Linters and tools

-_A note about configs_: This template aims to collect all configuration in `pyproject.toml`, except for Setuptools which uses `setup.cfg` and tox which uses `tox.ini` (until tox better supports pyproject.toml).
+_A note about configs_: This template aims to collect all configuration in `pyproject.toml`, except for tox which uses `tox.ini` until tox better supports pyproject.toml.

 The linters and formatters are configured in tox and can be invoked by running `tox`.
 Github Actions ensures the same linters and formatters are run in CI.

 - [Setuptools]: Packaging tool.
-Uses `setup.cfg` for package configuration.
+Uses `pyproject.toml` for package configuration.
 - [tox](https://tox.wiki/en/latest/): Test automation framework.
 Run in Github actions and can be run locally.
 - [Black](https://github.com/psf/black): Code formatter, formats the code in a